steveantony5/Refrigerator-Monitoring-System---AESD-Project-1/README.md

 **INC**
 	- contains all the include files
 **unit**
 	- contains the unit test file

+# How to execute the application?
+**To make the executable for application on BB**
+	-- enable the macro NO_UNIT_TEST in common.h
+	-- make bbg
+**To make the executable for unit testing on BB**
+	-- disable the macro NO_UNIT_TEST in common.h
+	-- make test_bbg
+**To clean up the executables**
+	-- make clean
+Note:
+	To view debug messages on terminal, enable the macro DEBUG in common.h